ElectronVector/tiva-launchpad-tdd/README.md

-# Example Ceedling project for the Tiva Launchpad.
-With Vagrant build environment!
+# Example Ceedling project for the Tiva Launchpad

+*With Vagrant build environment!*